 - Ref.: 2 indicates courses taught in English.
 The c code indicates the course is at the International Campus.
 These courses are not open to exchange (UCEAP) students.
 Check the codes in the reference column to ensure the course is open to exchange students.

 It is the student's responsibility to ensure that they have the requisite knowledge to succeed in a course.
-Yonsei University departments do not always check if exchange (UCEAP) students meet prerequisites before allowing them to enroll in courses.
+Yonsei University departments do not always check if international exchange (UCEAP) students meet prerequisites before allowing them to enroll in courses.
 Some departments require a student to meet with the instructor during the add/drop period to enroll in a course with prerequisites.

 Courses Taught in English

-An increasing number of courses taught in English are offered by the Yonsei University departments, including business, economics, computer science, history, communications, Korean art history, law, literature, philosophy, political science, and sociology.
+An increasing number of courses taught in English are offered by the Yonsei University departments, including business, economics, history, communications, Korean art history, law, literature, philosophy, political science, and sociology.
 Particularly strong courses are available in Asian studies and Korean language and literature, as well as unique courses related to North Korea.
 There are very few courses in the sciences taught in English.

 Underwood International College

 The curriculum in the Underwood International College

 (UIC) is taught in English and is for degree-seeking international students.
 Exchange (UCEAP) students may only register for these courses with the permission of the UIC professor.
 You can make a request to the UIC professor in person on the first day of class to register.
 The Study Center can provide you a form to take to the professor.
 Permission is not possible for UIC exclusive courses (numbers 8–11) and graduate-level seminar courses.

 Many of the UIC courses taught on the Sinchon campus are lower division as they are common curriculum courses designed to introduce international students to aspects of Korea, such as history or politics.
 Some of the courses are upper division as they go into more specific topics.
 Degree-seeking international students take their advanced classes at the International Campus which is not open to exchange/visiting students.